AdobeDocs/campaign.en/help/v8/architecture/architecture.md

 By default, the external accounts for all channels use an **[!UICONTROL Alternate]** routing mode, meaning that one delivery is sent from each mid-sourcing (MID) instance at a time in an alternating way.

-To ensure better performances both in terms of speed and scale, you can allow deliveries to be automatically splitted accross your mid-sourcing instances in order to be delivered faster to the recipients.
+To ensure better performances both in terms of speed and scale, you can allow deliveries to be automatically split across your mid-sourcing instances in order to be delivered faster to the recipients.
 This operation is transparent when executing the delivery from the marketing instance: once the delivery has been sent, all the logs are consolidated together, before being sent back to the marketing instance into a single delivery object.

 To do this, additional external accounts with the **[!UICONTROL Split]** routing mode are created on provisioning for each channel: